WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 - **Gender Targeting**: While the female audience segment generated higher impressions, clicks, and inquiries (Total Conversion), the male segment achieved nearly equal Approved Conversions (purchases).
 This suggests that males may have a higher conversion rate from inquiry to purchase.

+### Interest Targeting
-- **Interest Targeting**: The interests with codes 101, 29, 16, 15, and 107 drove the highest Approved Conversions.
+- Across all campaigns, the interests with codes 101, 29, 16, 15, and 107 drove the highest Approved Conversions.
 Focusing more ad spend on these interest segments could yield a higher return on investment.

 - **Age Targeting**: Despite allocating the highest ad spend to the 45-49 age group, the 30-34 age segment delivered almost twice as many Approved Conversions.
 Reallocating a larger portion of the budget towards the 30-34 age group could be more cost-effective.
 - **Gender Conversion Rates**: The data indicates that male audiences from the campaign_c campaign tend to convert to actual purchases at a higher rate compared to females.